rust-lang/rfcs/text/0000-target-tier-policy.md

   may contact the compiler team.
-- If a proposed target or target-specific patch substantially changes code shared with other targets (not just target-specific code), the reviewer should consult the compiler team.
+- If a proposed target or target-specific patch substantially changes code shared with other targets (not just target-specific code), the reviewer must consult the compiler team.
 - If the proposer of a target wishes to appeal the rejection of a target, they may contact the compiler team.
 - Tier 3 targets must use naming consistent with any existing targets; for